python/cpython/Doc/c-api/type.rst

    The callback must return ``0`` on success, or set an exception and return ``-1`` on error.

-   For example, the callback can be used to customize a type (set attributes) before it's made immutable by the :c:macro:`Py_TPFLAGS_IMMUTABLETYPE` flag.
+   For example, the callback can be used to customize a type (ex: set attributes) before it's made immutable by the :c:macro:`Py_TPFLAGS_IMMUTABLETYPE` flag.

    .. versionadded:: 3.14